Adapted from the SOP accidentally released to the public by a bungling TSA higher up.

-Hotel Bravo: Code for an attractive female passenger.
+Hotel Papa: Code for an attractive female passenger.

 ICMS: A TSA abbreviation which is supposed to stand for “I See Me in the Solution.”
 Another nugget of wisdom that TSA officers receive in their condescending training “classes.”
 There is a popular sentiment among TSA employees that it should be changed to ICUP, “I C U in the Problem,” and that this new slogan should be posted on the office doors of upper management.